dlemmermann/JPackageScriptFX/README.md

 extends the standard JavaFX `Application` class) but for `AppLauncher`.
 When an `Application` class gets launched then JavaFX will check whether the JavaFX modules are present on the module path.
 But since we are placing them on the classpath the application can not launch.
 As a work-around we are starting a standard Java class with a main method in it.
-This prevents the module path check and the application will launch just fine.
+This prevents the module path check and the application will launch just fine without us having to provide any of the module system specific options.

 ### Icons